 Enable for individual users

 The best way to test 2-Step Verification is to try it out on one sample user account, just so you get a feeling for using the option.
 Simply navigate to any user's profile in the company directory list (for instance one user you just created for testing purposes), and click "Password and Security"

 To locate the Directory visit the Administration tab and Directory, then the drop-down:

 And you can enable 2-Step Verification on the user profile as well:

 Roll-out to all employees

 Once that works, our recommended rollout option is to enforce it for all admin accounts.
 Just navigate to Administration > Security, and enable 2-Step Verification there.

 Once you save, it is active from the next time your HR Admins login.
-HR Admins will be prompted to enter your phone number, and we'll send you a token to ensure you got the phone number right, and your device is authorized.
+HR Admins will be prompted to enter their phone number, and we'll send them a code (token) to verify they own the number.

 By enforcing 2-Step Verification for all admin and HR staff, this applies to future HR people as well, without having to enable 2-Step Verification for them manually.
 The moment they get the HR permission, the SMS or App token becomes mandatory.